nrfconnect/sdk-nrf/doc/nrf/ug_thread_vendor_hooks.rst

       ===========================
       help  name  auto_ack

 #.
-In the PySpinel shell, run the following command to get the device vendor name:
+In the Pyspinel shell, run the following command to get the device vendor name:

    .. code-block:: console

       spinel-cli > vendor name

-   The output will look similar to the following:
+   The output looks similar to the following:

    .. code-block:: console

       Nordic Semiconductor
       Done

 #.
-In the PySpinel shell, run the ``auto_ack`` command to get the current state of the device auto ACK mode:
+In the Pyspinel shell, run the ``auto_ack`` command to get the current state of the device auto ACK mode:

    .. code-block:: console

       spinel-cli > vendor auto_ack

-   The output will look similar to the following:
+   The output looks similar to the following:

    .. code-block:: console

       1
       Done

 #.
-In the PySpinel shell, run the ``auto_ack`` command with a value to change the current state of the device auto ACK mode:
+In the Pyspinel shell, run the ``auto_ack`` command with a value to change the current state of the device auto ACK mode:

    .. code-block:: console

       spinel-cli > vendor auto_ack 0

-   The output will look similar to the following:
+   The output looks similar to the following:

    .. code-block:: console